CEO Of The Humane Society Resigns Amid Allegations of Sexual Harassment

 Pacelle had been at the center of a controversy over allegations that he had sexually harassed three female subordinates at the Humane Society, one of the country's largest animal charities.

-The move came a day after the group's board of directors had voted to keep Pacelle despite the allegations dating back to 2005.
+The move came a day after the group's board of directors had voted to keep Pacelle despite the allegations dating to 2005.

 In a statement, Humane Society Board Chair Rick Bernthal said: